Children's Hospital is part of the UPMC family.

 The ENT portion of the surgery lasted about 45 minutes.
 A gastrointestinal specialist completed the endoscopy in about 20 minutes.
 Tonsillectomy, adenoidectomy, and bilateral myringotomy and tubes are often performed together, and many children are able to go home the same day.
 “We kept Vincenzo overnight because in his particular case we knew he already had trouble swallowing, and I wanted to make certain he was taking his pain medication appropriately and staying hydrated,” Dr. Padia says.

 “I got teary-eyed the day we saw Dr. Padia for our follow-up.
 I said, ‘I don’t know how to thank you because you truly listened to everything,’” Mrs. Altrudo recalls.
-“We still might be fighting him to eat every day if it wasn’t for her and Dr. Sevilla.
+“We still might be fighting him to eat every day if it wasn’t for her.
 Mealtime was extremely stressful for me.”

 Despite Vincenzo’s lifelong difficulties with eating and speech, no one had ever suggested he see a gastroenterologist, until they met with Dr. Padia, she adds.
 “I am so thankful for those two ladies, because they have given us answers.”

 Medication is already helping to reduce Vincenzo’s eosinophilic esophagitis.
-Dr. Sevilla will continue endoscopic check-ups every eight to 12 weeks to determine if the esophagus is healed and the medication can be discontinued.
+Vincenzo will continue to get endoscopic check-ups every eight to 12 weeks to determine if the esophagus is healed and the medication can be discontinued.

 Dr. Padia will also monitor Vincenzo’s condition.
 “We will see him every year until we know that the tubes have come out on their own and the eardrum has healed appropriately.
 The tubes that we put in on average last about 12 to 18 months,” she says.
 “The hope is that once these tubes are out his Eustachian tubes will continue to mature and he won’t need a second set.”